vicampo/riposte/README.md

 Riposte—Scripting Language for JSON-based HTTP APIs
 ==========

-Riposte is a scripting language for evaluating JSON-bearing HTTP responses.
-The intended use case is a JSON-based HTTP API.
+Riposte is a language for testing JSON-bearing HTTP APIs.
 It comes with a commandline tool, `riposte`, which executes Riposte scripts.
 Using Riposte, one writes a sequence of commands—which amount to HTTP requests—and assertions, which require that the response meets certain conditions.

 Examples:

     # set a header, to be added to all requests going forward
     # the # character is the to-end-of-line comment character

     ^Content-Type := "application/json"

     # set a base URL; we will merge all URIs going forward
     # with this
     %base := https://api.mydomain.test/v1/

     $uuid := @UUID # @ is how you access environment variables